gtema/gtema.github.io/content/posts/opa.md

 }
 ```

-The example above defines 3 rules with the rule header stating "allow" as the
+The example above defines three rules, each with "allow" as the rule header,
-final authorization decision.
-The fact that all 3 rules are having the same
+signifying a final authorization decision.
+The use of the same header creates an
-header is having the "OR" effect instructing OPA to permit the request if at
+"OR" effect, instructing OPA to permit the request if at least one rule
-least one of the rules is evaluated to true.
+evaluates to true.

-First rule is ensuring "admin" is present in the credential roles list.
+The first rule ensures "admin" is present in the credential roles list.
 The
-second one evaluates to true when credential roles contain "reader" item AND the
+second evaluates to true when credential roles contain "reader" AND the
-"system_scope" credential attribute is set to "all".
-Last rule validates that
+system_scope credential attribute is "all."
+The final rule validates that the
-the "user_id" attribute of the credential is equal to the "user_id" attribute of
+user_id attribute of the credential equals the user_id attribute of the target.
-the target.
-All this rules are evaluated in parallel and when one of them is
+All these rules are evaluated in parallel, and as soon as one is true, further
-true, the further evaluation is aborted immediately returning the result.
+evaluation is aborted, and the result is returned immediately.

-Let's see how to implement a fine granular access granting the user this rule
+Now, let's explore how to implement fine-grained access by granting a user this
-individually without allocation of the new roles.
-This is where the ReBAC
+specific rule individually, without allocating new roles.
+This is where ReBAC
-shines.
-It is possible to consider every API operation as a separate target
+excels: every API operation can be considered a separate target accessible by a
-that can be accessed by the user though establishing of a direct relation.
+user through a direct relationship.
+Technically, this isn't fundamentally
-Technically this is not much different to how it is implemented now, since access
+different from current implementations, where access to an API operation is
-to the target (API operation) is being granted to the user through the roles.
+granted through roles.

 ```
 ...